juniormbe/cloudmc-standard-kb/en/aws-compute-service/aws-buckets.md

 ---
-author: "AWS: Buckets"
+title: "AWS: Buckets"
-publisher: aws-buckets
+slug: aws-buckets
 ---

-# AWS: Buckets

 ![A screenshot of the contents of an AWS bucket, with numbered dots indicating features of interest](aws-objectstorage-filelist-numdots-en.png "List of objects in an AWS bucket")